silx-kit/h5web/CONTRIBUTING.md

 >    [Verdaccio](https://verdaccio.org/)) by overriding NPM's default
 >    [`registry` configuration](https://docs.npmjs.com/cli/v9/using-npm/registry).

-Once the _Release_ workflow has completed:
+Once the CI workflows have run successfully:

 - Make sure the new package versions are available on NPM and that the live Storybook site still works as expected.